SumitC-2048/CinemaEase/README.md

 # CinemaEase
-The Cpp Projects integration with MySql
+The Cpp Project integration with MySql